 Women in Azerbaijan

 While the country ascribes to gender equality, Azerbaijan is still a traditional society with traditional gender roles.
 Family is at the centre of Azerbaijani society, with men viewed as the main breadwinners and women traditionally looking after the home and children.
 Nevertheless, women are not prevented from succeeding in any way, with some women achieving success in high-level positions within both the political and corporate arenas.
+Men are also highly respectful towards women and still give up their seats on buses and open doors for them.

 Both women and men living in Azerbaijan's capital city dress in Western-style clothing.
 Outside of Baku, it's generally more acceptable to dress conservatively.